hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 pubDate: 2025-09-14
 draft: true
 ---
-> I start with the platitude that one cannot judge a performance in any given field (war, politics, medicine, investments) by the results, but by the costs of the alternative
->
-> Nicholas Nassim Taleb, **Fooled by Randomness**

-The quote above was the inspiration for this write-up.
 I write to express what a fantastic book Fooled by Randomness is and to reflect on the areas of the book the influenced my thinking the most.
-I'll walk through the following:
+We'll talk about the following:

+1. Our brains suck at **nonlinear** thinking

+2. Why we choose **impressions** over impact

+3. How noise dissipates with enough time ergodicity averages over time with ergodicity

 *   Your brain sucks at understanding nonlinearities